iSubhamSingh/LinkedUp/README.md

 - Mimics LinkedIn's user interface with static content
 - Simple and clean design for personal and professional information
+- No backend is associated, only the frontend design of the page is replicated.

 ## Pages